JuliaAtoms/AtomicStructure.jl/docs/src/examples.md

 # Examples

 To find the ground state of various atoms, we need a radial grid, a set of electronic configurations, and an atomic nucleus.
-Atoms.jl does not yet support multi-configurational Hartree–Fock (it is implemented but not properly working, yet), and furthermore [AngularMomentumAlgebra.jl](https://github.com/JuliaAtoms/AngularMomentumAlgebra.jl)
+AtomicStructure.jl does not yet support multi-configurational Hartree–Fock (it is implemented but not properly working, yet), and furthermore [AngularMomentumAlgebra.jl](https://github.com/JuliaAtoms/AngularMomentumAlgebra.jl)